dotkernel/dot-dependency-injection/docs/book/v1/overview.md

 # Overview

-`dot-dependency-injection` is DotKernel's dependency injection service.
+`dot-dependency-injection` is Dotkernel's dependency injection service.

 By providing reusable factories for service and repository injection, it reduces code complexity in projects.